USFRANC/usfranc2/README.md

 Mining secures the network by validating blocks.

-Since USFranc uses a fixed supply model, mining does not produce new coins but continues to maintain the integrity of the blockchain.
+Because USFranc uses a fixed supply model, mining does not produce new coins.

-Mining nodes can run continuously to process transactions and maintain network consensus.
+Mining nodes continue to process transactions and maintain network consensus.

 Building from Source (Linux)

-Install dependencies and build:
+Compile the software:

 ./autogen.sh
 ./configure
 make -j$(nproc)

-After compilation the binaries will be available in:
+After compilation, binaries will be available in:

 src/
 Development

-USFranc Core is open source and community driven.
+USFranc Core is open-source and community driven.

-The project is based on Litecoin Core but includes modifications for the USFranc monetary model and network parameters.
+The project is based on Litecoin Core, but introduces modifications to support the USFranc monetary model and network parameters.

 Developers are encouraged to contribute improvements, security reviews, and tooling for the ecosystem.